nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

 - `species_table_file` - a file containing the species count table
 - `filtered_species_table_file` - a file containing the filtered species count table
 - `metadata_file` - a file containing group information for each sample in the species count files
-- `number_samples` - the total number of samples in the species count files, adjust based on number of input samples.

 **Input Data:**